Frame JS

 - the

-attribute defines the URL - the
+actionattribute defines the URL - the

-methods are supported for now) - the named
+methodattribute defines the method (onlyGETorPOSTmethods are supported for now) - the named

-The following example will send a GET request to https://fqdn.com/my/endpoint?firstname=Jean-Claude&lastname=Van Damme
+The following example will send a GET request to https://fqdn.com/my/endpoint?firstname=Jean-Claude&lastname=Van Damme.

 <form data-component="FrameForm" action="https://fqdn.com/my/endpoint" method="GET">